Kin-kay/TWGuide.github.io/index.md

   The first grouping under T.W.
 Settings

   <h3>Hide The Leash</h3>
-  Toggles if any leash attached to you is hidden to everyone *INCLUDING YOU* or not.
+  Toggles if any leash attached to you is hidden to everyone <i>INCLUDING YOU</i> or not.

   <h3>Private Leash</h3>
-  Toggles if any leash attached to you is hidden to everyone *EXCLUDING PET AND MASTER* or not.
+  Toggles if any leash attached to you is hidden to everyone <i>EXCLUDING PET AND MASTER</i> or not.

   <h3>Auto Accept Requests From Friends Only</h3>
   Checks to see if you have "Auto Accept Pet Requests" or "Auto Accept Master Requests" enabled then checks if the person requesting is your friend.
 If they are the request will be accepted.